raj0089/mortgage/README.rst

 ------------

 The mortgage package computes mortgage amortizations.
-Generally in real life the principle and interest portions that this computes is not your entire mortgage payment.
+Generally in real life the principle and interest portions that this code computes is not your entire mortgage payment.
 Other items include escrow payments for taxes and insurance.

 .. image:: https://travis-ci.org/jbmohler/mortgage.png?branch=master